FRP Pipe Installation | Successful Pipe System Design | Material Selection | Pressure Design of Piping Components

 Successful Pipe System Design

 Composite pipe systems, both Fiberglass Reinforced Plastic (FRP) and Dual Laminate (Thermoplastic Lined FRP) offer many advantages over other piping materials including Rubber Lined Carbon Steel (RLCS), Stainless Steels (SS), and Alloys.
 Composite pipe systems are used in a broad range of tough industrial services from acidic to alkaline environments and they are unaffected by chlorides.
-In most applications Composite Piping offers lower installed and life cycle costs than RLCS, SS, and Alloys.
+In most applications Composite Piping offers lower installation and life cycle costs than RLCS, SS, and Alloys.
 As with any piping material good pipe system design is critical to ensure you realize the full benefits of Composite Piping.
-Following are the key components of RPS Composites pipe system design and the questions that need to be addressed which we will be tackling in more detail in coming issues of this Newsletter.
+Following are the key components of RPS Composites pipe system design and the questions that need to be addressed which we will be answering in more detail in other Technical Center articles.

 What are the process conditions – chemical concentrations, normal operating temperature, and upset conditions?
 Are Composites suitable for the application?
 Which is the best material for the application – Dual Laminate or FRP?
 What is considered in selecting materials?